 Whereas unplugging and switching off appliances at the wall will do the trick, another task in our busy days can easily slip the mind.
 To help keep those energy-hungry appliances in check, you’ll find it easier to conserve energy using smart power strips.

-A smart power strip deals with the problem of not in use electronics draining energy unnecessarily.
+A smart power strip deals with the problem of not-in-use electronics draining energy unnecessarily.
 With a power strip, you can configure them to shut off electricity to appliances when not in use.
-Alternatively, some models enable you to save electricity by setting timers to turn off the supply when you’re at work or asleep.
+Alternatively, some models enable you to save electricity costs by setting timers to turn off the supply when you’re at work or asleep.

 For example, the Kasa Smart Plug (on amazon) pictured above connects to an app to monitor power usage while allowing individual configuration of each appliance.
 Minimizing use will help you save money in the long term.

-To conserve energy as much as possible, pool your laundry together (as a family or roommates) and do full loads all at once.
-As a result, you cut down on the number of times you end up using the washer every week.
+To conserve electricity as much as possible, pool your laundry together (as a family or roommates) and do full loads all at once.
+As a result, you cut down on the number of times you use the washer weekly.
 If it helps, think about how much money you’re throwing away with each wash of an item or two.

 Further, treat the warm wash as optional for when you really need it.
-Not heating water for every wash makes for one of those super easy ways to save energy.
-With all the bells and whistles of modern washers and detergent designed for cold washes, you’ll quickly find you can have spotless clothes using cold water.
+Not heating water every time you wash clothes makes for one of those super easy ways to save energy.
+With all the bells and whistles of modern washers and detergents designed for cold washes, you’ll quickly find you can have spotless clothes using cold water.

-You can also cut out dryer use to save energy by drying your clothes in the sun (if you live in a home that allows for it, that is).
+You can also cut out dryer use to save energy by drying your clothes in direct sunlight (if you live in a home that allows for it, that is).
 If you can’t avoid the dryer, use a lower setting, even if drying might take more time.

 If you're in the market for a new appliance, look for the more recent models that provide the best energy efficiency.
-For example, in the EU, look for A+++ energy efficient and in the US energy star rated fridges, washing machines, and other appliances.
+For example, in the EU, look for A+++ energy efficient; in the US, energy star-rated fridges, washing machines, and other appliances.